pyscf/pyscf.github.io/source/theory/dft.rst

     E = T_s + E_{\rm ext} + E_J + E_{\rm xc} \;,

-where :math:`T_s` is the noninteracting kinetic energy, :math:`E_{\rm ext}` is the energy due to external potentials, :math:`E_J` is the Coulomb energy, and
+where :math:`T_s` is the noninteracting kinetic energy, :math:`E_{\rm ext}` is the energy due to the external potential, :math:`E_J` is the Coulomb energy, and
 :math:`E_{\rm xc}` is the exchange-correlation (XC) energy.
-Note that the exact functional form of :math:`E_{\rm xc}` is unknown, thus it has to be approximated, which leads to various density functional approximations.
-These include local density approximation (LDA; XC energy only depends on electron densities), generalized gradient approximation (GGA; XC energy also depends on density gradients), meta-GGA (XC energy also depends on kinetic energy densities), non-local correlation functionals (the correlation potential has a non-local form), hybrid density functionals (a fraction of exact exchange is also included), and long-range corrected density functionals (long-range part of the exchange energy is repalaced by the exact exchange energy), etc.
+In practice :math:`E_{\rm xc}` is approximated by a density functional approximation.
+These may be divided into several classes, such as

+- local density approximations (e.g. LDA; XC energy depends only on the electron density :math:`\rho`),
+- generalized gradient approximations (GGA; XC energy also depends on the density gradient :math:`|\nabla\rho|`),
+- meta-GGAs (XC energy also depends on the kinetic energy density and Laplacian :math:`\sum_i |\nabla \psi_i|^2`, :math:`\nabla^2\rho`),
+- non-local correlation functionals (XC energy involves a double integral)
+- hybrid density functionals (a fraction of exact exchange is used), and
+- long-range corrected density functionals (exact exchange is used with a modified interaction kernel)

-Variationally minimizing the total energy leads to the same Fock equations as in :numref:`theory_scf`, but with the exact exchange :math:`\hat{K}` replaced by the XC potential :math:`\hat{v}_{\rm xc}`, which is the functional derivative of :math:`E_{\rm xc}`.
+Variationally minimizing the total energy with respect to the density leads to the KS equations for the non-interacting reference orbitals.
+These have the same form as the Fock equations in :numref:`theory_scf`, but with exact exchange :math:`\hat{K}` replaced by the XC potential :math:`\hat{v}_{\rm xc}=\delta E_{\rm xc}/\delta \rho`.
+For hybrid and meta-GGa calculations, PySCF uses the generalized KS formalism [CITE] where the generalized KS equations minimize the total energy with respect to the orbitals themselves.

 Predefined XC functionals and functional aliases
 ================================================
+The XC functional is assigned via the attribute :attr:`xc`.
+This is a comma separated string (precise grammar discussed below [LINK]) e.g. xc = 'pbe,pbe' denotes PBE exchange plus PBE correlation.
+In common usage, a single name is often used to refer to the combination of a particular exchange and correlation approximation.
+To support this, PySCF will first examine a lookup table to see if :attr:`xc` corresponds to a common compound name.
-There are a number of pure exchange-correlation functional and hybrid functionals predefined in the package.
-Some functionals have aliased names.
-When a functional names is assigned to the attribute :attr:`xc`, the DFT code will look into the compound functional table (including hybrid functionals and aliased pure functionals) and dispatch the functional to exchange and correlation parts if the name was found in the table.
-E.g.  xc = 'pbe' leads to the compound PBE functional which is equivalent to the assignment xc = 'pbe,pbe', the PBE exchange plus PBE correlation.
-If the functional name was not found in the compound functional table, the functional will be treated as exchange functional.
-E.g. xc = 'b86' leads to B86 exchange only (without correlation).
+If so,  the implementation  dispatches to the appropriate exchange and correlation forms, e.g.  xc = 'pbe' translates to xc = 'pbe,pbe'.
+If the name is not found in the compound functional table and only a single string is found, it will be treated as an exchange functional only, e.g. xc = 'b86' leads to B86 exchange only (without correlation).

-Note that in the early PySCF DFT implementations (1.5.0 or earlier), the program does not support functional alias.
-Both exchange and correlation have to be explicitly assigned. xc = 'pbe' gives only the PBE exchange.
+Note that  earlier PySCF versions (1.5.0 or earlier) did not support compound functional aliases, and both exchange and correlation always had to be explicitly assigned.

-See more examples in :source:`examples/dft/00-simple_dft.py`, :source:`examples/dft/32-xcfun_as_default.py`, and :source:`examples/dft/33-nlc_functionals.py`.
+See examples in
+:source:`examples/dft/00-simple_dft.py`,
+:source:`examples/dft/32-xcfun_as_default.py`, and
+:source:`examples/dft/33-nlc_functionals.py`.